-The Committee has limited authority to adjust payouts under the OIP to individual participants based upon consideration of individual performance and/or other factors that the Committee determines warrant an adjustment, such as external market challenges or global economic events.
+The Committee has authority to adjust payouts under the OIP to individual participants based upon consideration of individual performance and/or other factors that the Committee determines warrant an adjustment, such as external market challenges or global economic events.
 Under no circumstance would the payout exceed the maximum potential under the shareholder approved PBAI Plan.

-2012 Committee Actions - Performance-Based Annual Cash Incentive
+2014 Committee Actions - Performance-Based Annual Cash Incentive

-Under the PBAI Plan for 2012, the maximum incentive pool for all NEOs except the CFO was \$8,674,682 of which no more than 30% (\$2,602,405) could be allocated to any one participant.
+Under the PBAI Plan for 2014, the maximum incentive pool for all NEOs except the CFO was \$10,135,538 of which no more than 30% (\$3,040,661) could be allocated to any one participant.
 The actual awards paid were determined by the Committee in its exercise of negative discretion, primarily on the basis of performance under the OIP as described below.

-For 2012, the Committee established an annual incentive compensation threshold, target, and maximum payout under the OIP expressed as a percentage of base salary for each NEO, as follows:
+The Committee relies on national market surveys and peer company data to determine target incentive levels.
+For 2014, the Committee established an annual incentive compensation threshold, target, and maximum payout under the OIP expressed as a percentage of base salary for each NEO, as follows:

 Annual Incentive Compensation at Threshold Annual Incentive Compensation at Target Annual Incentive Compensation at Maximum

-H.E.
-DeLoach, Jr. 40% 100% 200%
+M.J.
+Sanders 44% 110% 220%

 B.L.
 Saunders 28% 70% 140%

-M.J.
-Sanders 35% 88% 175%

 J.M.
-Colyer, Jr. 28% 70% 140%
+Colyer, Jr. 30% 75% 150%

 R.C.
+Tiede 30% 75% 150%

-Tiede 28% 70% 140%
+R.H.
+Coker 28% 70% 140%